House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 bottled water being poured in the glass

 For distilling water at home, a countertop distiller is your best bet.
-These devices will distill and filter your water, removing all contaminants, even the ones that can potentially boil off with the water such as VOCs and other chemicals.
-Each gallon will take about 4-6 hours to produce and you’ll be consuming considerable electricity during this time.
-Similar to reverse osmosis systems, water distillers can be rather expensive to get started with and you’ll need to replace the carbon post-filter at regular intervals.
+The devices distill and filter your water, removing all contaminants, even those that can potentially boil off with the water, such as VOCs and other chemicals.
+Each gallon will take about 4-6 hours to produce.
+Similar to reverse osmosis systems, water distillers can be rather expensive to get started with, and you’ll need to replace the carbon post-filter at regular intervals.

 Pros